opendatalab-no/opendatalab-no.github.io/index.md

 permalink: /
 header:
   overlay_color: "#5e616c"
-  overlay_image: /assets/images/header-image1.png
+  overlay_image: /assets/images/header.svg
   caption:
 excerpt: 'A site for publishers and users of open data'
 intro:
-  - excerpt: 'This lab is hosted by SINTEF.
-The purpose is to experiment with support and tools for overcomming barriers to publication and use of open data.
-We would like to test the lab in collaboration with hackatons and other initiatives for use of (open) data.'
+  - excerpt: "This lab is hosted by [SINTEF](http://www.sintef.no).<br/>The purpose of the lab is to experiment with support and tools for overcomming barriers to publication and use of open data.
+We would like to test the lab in collaboration with hackatons and other initiatives for use of (open) data."
 feature_row:
   - image_path: /assets/images/what-is-open-data.png
     alt: "what is open data"